GoogleCloudPlatform/service-extensions/README.md

 Recipies and code samples for [Google Cloud Service Extensions](https://cloud.google.com/).

+# Samples & Recipes

+The samples folder contains Samples & Recipes to use as a reference for your own or extend them to fit your particular use case.

+* [Add HTTP request & response header](samples/add-http-header): Add an example header on both the client request and cdn response
+* [Overwrite HTTP request & response header](samples/add-http-header):  Overwrite a particular header value from the client and from the origin with a new value

 # License

 All recipes and samples within this repository are provided under the